Irish sheep and lambs bring a smile to my face, especially when I see them sitting by an Irish roadside.

 Ireland is home to over 2 million sheep and spotting them on the wild and rugged terrain of the western shore, makes the landscape even more spectacular.

-The ram is definitely King of the Irish Hills
+The Ram is King of the Irish Hills

 I think everyone loves sheep, probably because they are some of the most docile and harmless creatures to roam the earth.